vykt/unsorted_nonbinary_tree_traversal/README.md

 This is an efficient implementation of unsorted nonbinary trees in C. Each node on the tree is represented by a struct holding addresses of nodes under it.
 Each node can have up to 256 subnodes.
 The tree uses minimal memory by only allocating space on the heap for each used node.
-The table is can be traversed recursively using either breadth first search (BST) or depth first search (DST), both implemented recursively.
+The table is can be traversed using either breadth first search (BST) or depth first search (DST), both implemented recursively.